brettski/brettski/README.md

 - 🔭  I’m currently working on [THAT.us](https://that.us) supporting the geek communities around the globe
 - 🌱  I’m currently learning more and more about JavaScript.
 Back to Rust is for sure in my future
 - 🚀  I'm having a lot of fun working with [Pico-8](https://www.lexaloffle.com/pico-8.php).
 You should try it out!
-Did I mention it runs on a RPi?! 👾
+Did I mention it runs on a RPi too?! 👾
-- 👯  I’m looking to collaborate on a course to teach kids programming and electronics using a combination of PICO-8 and Raspberry Pi
+- 👯  I’m looking to collaborate on a course to teach kids programming and electronics using a combination of PICO-8 and Raspberry Pi.
 - 💬  Ask me about: whatever
 - 📫  How to reach me: I am easily found on twitter, search my name or add an issue [here](https://github.com/brettski/brettski/issues).
-- ⚡  Fun fact: Life is better on two wheels 🏍️  🚴  🛵.
+- ⚡  Fun fact: Life is better on two wheels 🏍️ - 🚴 - 🛵.

 Hey Brett, how did you make this page?✨ Well, I discovered how to do it here: [https://dev.to/natterstefan/how-to-add-a-readme-to-your-github-profile-2bo9](https://dev.to/natterstefan/how-to-add-a-readme-to-your-github-profile-2bo9)